sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 7. [Currency Converter Widget for Elementor (Pro)](https://unlimited-elements.com/currency-converter-widget-for-elementor/)  Easily convert currencies with our intuitive Currency Converter widget.
 Stay updated on real-time exchange rates and effortlessly calculate conversions on your website.

+8. [Image Scroll Widget for Elementor (Pro)](https://unlimited-elements.com/image-scroll-widget-for-elementor/)  Elevate your image display effortlessly with the Image Scroll Widget.
+This feature enables a seamless vertical scroll, smoothly moving images from top to bottom as users hover over them.

-8. [Job Listing Widget for Elementor (Pro)](https://unlimited-elements.com/job-listing-widget-for-elementor/)  Effortlessly post detailed job listings using the Job Listing widget for Elementor.
+9. [Job Listing Widget for Elementor (Pro)](https://unlimited-elements.com/job-listing-widget-for-elementor/)  Effortlessly post detailed job listings using the Job Listing widget for Elementor.
 Attract potential candidates and simplify the recruitment process by showcasing a wide range of positions, breaking through geographical barriers, and emphasizing the required qualifications and skills for each role.

-9. [Event List Widget for Elementor (Pro)](https://unlimited-elements.com/event-list-widget-for-elementor/)  The Event List Widget makes it easy to display upcoming events and special occasions on your Elementor websites.
+10. [Event List Widget for Elementor (Pro)](https://unlimited-elements.com/event-list-widget-for-elementor/)  The Event List Widget makes it easy to display upcoming events and special occasions on your Elementor websites.
 You can populate the widget with dynamic data using posts and connect it to advanced filters and tools for added functionality.

-10. [Hotspots Widget for Elementor (Pro)](https://unlimited-elements.com/hotspots-for-elementor-page-builder/)  Improve your images with interactive hotspots featuring tooltips and the choice of a built-in popup.
+11. [Hotspots Widget for Elementor (Pro)](https://unlimited-elements.com/hotspots-for-elementor-page-builder/)  Improve your images with interactive hotspots featuring tooltips and the choice of a built-in popup.
 Each hotspot popup can include an image and descriptive text, creating an engaging user experience.

-11. [360 Panorama Virtual Tour Widget for Elementor (Pro)](https://unlimited-elements.com/360-panorama-virtual-tour-widget-for-elementor/)  Create captivating 360 tours on your Elementor website.
+12. [360 Panorama Virtual Tour Widget for Elementor (Pro)](https://unlimited-elements.com/360-panorama-virtual-tour-widget-for-elementor/)  Create captivating 360 tours on your Elementor website.
 Allow visitors to remotely explore your place and stay engaged.
 With a virtual tour, they can navigate through your location in a 360 panoramic view, getting a realistic feel of its appearance.

-12. [QR Code Widget for Elementor (Pro)](https://unlimited-elements.com/qr-code-widget-for-elementor/)  The QR Code widget for Elementor simplifies the process of creating and integrating QR codes into your WordPress website.
+13. [QR Code Widget for Elementor (Pro)](https://unlimited-elements.com/qr-code-widget-for-elementor/)  The QR Code widget for Elementor simplifies the process of creating and integrating QR codes into your WordPress website.
 Generate QR codes for text, phone numbers, links, or email addresses with ease, enhancing user engagement and interaction.

-13. [Layers Widget for Elementor (Pro)](https://unlimited-elements.com/layers-widget-for-elementor/)  Effortlessly layer images, text, shapes, and icons on your Elementor pages with the Image Layers widget, a straightforward solution for precise positioning and design flexibility.
+14. [Layers Widget for Elementor (Pro)](https://unlimited-elements.com/layers-widget-for-elementor/)  Effortlessly layer images, text, shapes, and icons on your Elementor pages with the Image Layers widget, a straightforward solution for precise positioning and design flexibility.

 === Post Widgets for Elementor ===